, , ,

 The latest in a long line of animated fairy tale films, Spellbound stars Zegler as Ellian, the precocious princess of a city called Lumbria who embarks on a quest to save her parents.
 The catch?
 An evil spell has turned the pair into monsters and Ellian only has 24 hours (surprise, surprise) to reverse the hex or they’ll be monsters forever.

 That synopsis may not sound too enchanting, but there are plenty of reasons to catch this family-friendly flick.
 Its A-list cast notwithstanding, Spellbound has been helmed by the director of Shrek, i.e. one of the best animated movies of all-time.
-Boosted further by the addition of iconic composer Alan Menken, plus a story full of heart and rich familial themes, I suspect this film will leave you *ahem* spellbound by the time its end credits roll.
+Boosted further by the addition of iconic composer Alan Menken, plus a story full of heart and rich familial themes, this film may leave you *ahem* spellbound by the time its end credits roll.
+Indeed, while critics weren’t fond of it, our reviewer suggested “its touching message will hit kids and parents alike”.
+Based on its RT scores, though, most don’t agree.

 Joy